Undergraduate: Emory University, Atlanta, Georgia. Bachelor of Arts in Economics/Mathematics in 1981.

 Co-authored the materials for a Continuing Legal Education seminar.Lorman later offered the materials for sale on Amazon.

 Guy P. Coburn has spoken at over 30 seminars including topics of:

-·Judgment Enforcement and Advanced Judgment Enforcement (most recently, before the St. Petersburg Bar Business Law Section in February 2012 and the Real Property Section in April 2011)
+·Judgment Enforcement and Advanced Judgment Enforcement (before the St. Petersburg Bar Business Law Section in February 2012 and the Real Property Section in April 2011)

 ·Federal and Florida Consumer Collection Practices Acts (most recently, in February and March 2011)